caosiyang/py-mongo-sync/README.md

   --dbs DBS [DBS ...]   databases to sync, conflict with --colls --colls COLLS [COLLS ...]
-                        collections to sync, conflict with --dbs --start-optime [START_OPTIME]
+                        collections to sync, conflict with --dbs --src-db [SRC_DB]     src database name, work with '--dst-db', conflict with '--dbs' and '--colls'
+  --dst-db [DST_DB]     dst database name, work with '--src-db', conflict with
+                        '--dbs' and '--colls'
+  --start-optime [START_OPTIME]
                         start optime, a timestamp value in second for MongoDB or a 'YYYYmmddHHMMSS' value for TokuMX